jeaninemjordan/bikesharing/README.md

 The purpose of this project is to prepare a visual analysis of NYC CitiBike data for potential investors interested in implementing a similar bike-sharing program in Des Moines, Iowa.
 The data chosen for this analysis was from the month of August, a historically busy month for business with Citibike, from the year 2019 in New York City, New York.

-Tableau was used to create a presentation containing visualizations that answered some of the following questions:
+Aggregated data from 2,344,224 Citibike users is explored to answer the questions below in a Tableau presentation to answer the following questions:

-•	Who uses bike-sharing programs?
+* Who uses bike-sharing programs?
-•	What areas of the city have the most and least Citibike activity?
+* What areas of the city have the most and least Citibike activity?
-•	When and how often are bikes used and who is using them?
+* When and how often are bikes used and who is using them?

 With these questions answered, observations can be made and applied to the Citibike’s potential bike-sharing program in Des Moines, IA, or any other city, to ensure its implementation is successful.